-82. What happens if the Submitter submits a Blanket Letter of Assurance after previously offering a specific Letter of Assurance?
+83. What happens if the Submitter submits a Blanket Letter of Assurance after previously offering a specific Letter of Assurance?

-If a Submitter has signed and submitted a Letter of Assurance specifically identifying an Essential Patent Claim before or concurrently with signing and submitting a Blanket Letter of Assurance, the Blanket Letter of Assurance cannot be invoked as to the specified Patent Claim.
+If a Submitter has signed and submitted a Letter of Assurance specifically identifying an Essential Patent Claim before or concurrently with signing and submitting a Blanket Letter of Assurance where Reciprocal Licensing has not been selected, the Blanket Letter of Assurance cannot be invoked as to the specified Patent Claim.
+If any of the Submitter's Accepted LOAs on a standard has selected Reciprocal Licensing, then an Applicant can invoke the terms of Reciprocal Licensing.

-83. Does a Blanket Letter of Assurance apply to Essential Patent Claims that my company acquires after submitting the Letter of Assurance?
+84. Does a Blanket Letter of Assurance apply to Essential Patent Claims that my company acquires after submitting the Letter of Assurance?

-Yes, unless the acquired entity or the prior holder of the acquired Essential Patent Claim has submitted a Letter of Assurance before the acquisition.
-Any Blanket Letter of Assurance submitted by the acquired entity or the prior holder of the acquired Essential Patent Claim before the acquisition, shall continue to apply to acquired Essential Patent Claims covered by such assurance (but not to the acquirer's Essential Patent Claims).
+For LOAs that did not select Reciprocal Licensing, a Blanket Letter of Assurance does apply unless the acquired entity or the prior holder of the acquired Essential Patent Claim submitted a Letter of Assurance before the acquisition.
+Any Blanket Letter of Assurance, where Reciprocal Licensing was not selected and submitted by the acquired entity or the prior holder of the acquired Essential Patent Claim before the acquisition, shall continue to apply to acquired Essential Patent Claims covered by such assurance (but not to the acquirer's Essential Patent Claims).
 An acquiring party can ask a seller of an acquired Essential Patent Claim or an acquired entity to submit additional Letters of Assurance before closing of the acquisition.
-See IEEE-SA Standards Board Operations Manual clause 6.3.4.